 Nestled in California’s Sierra Foothills due east of the gold-mining town of Sutter Creek, resides the Shake Ridge Ranch.
 Ann Kraemer pioneered the ranch and has masterfully designed and cared for one of California’s great vineyard estates.
 Forty-six acres of vines are organically farmed.
 After years of study and practice, Ann has recently converted the entire 46 acres of vineyard land to no-till farming with the aim to maintain soil moisture and reduce vine stress while at the same time benefiting our planet by reducing emissions through plant carbon sequestration.
 We are honored to work with Ann’s site not only because of the beautiful fruit her vineyard produces but for her thought leading and responsible farming that will pave roads for future generations.

 The Yount Mill Vineyard has been owned by the Hoxsey family for 4 generations and is currently one of the largest continuous plantings in the Napa Valley.
 This vast site has been farmed organically in its entirety since 1987.
-We’re currently sourcing Semillon from Yount Mill, which happens to be the last head trained, dry farmed section in this historic vineyard.
+We’re currently sourcing Semillon & Grenache from Yount Mill.
+The Semillon happens to be the last head trained, dry farmed section in this historic vineyard.
 The vines are on drought tolerant rootstock in alluvial soil with 8 x 12 vine spacing.
 Yount Mill Semillon ripens quite early at low sugars giving way to light and refreshing flavors.
 The Grenache occupies just 4 wine rows at Yount Mill – a site that would be considered a slightly ‘cooler planting zone’ for this sun-loving varietal – the resulting wine leans towards brightness, lift and elegance each vintage.